Edmund of Woodstock, 1st Earl of Kent: Fictional portrayals

+Edmund is a character in Christopher Marlowe's play Edward II.

 Edmund is a supporting character in Maurice Druon's The Accursed Kings (Les Rois maudits in French) novels.
 He is portrayed as being reluctantly being drawn into the conspiracy against his brother by his relatives in France, only to regret it later when he is sidelined in the regency council.
-In this fictionalized version, his extrajudicial murder is a power-play arranged by Roger Mortimer because he believes that young Edward will replace Mortimer with his uncles as soon as he comes of age.
-In the 1972 television adaptation, Edmund was portrayed by Eric Kruger but he did not appear in the 2005 adaptation.
+In this fictionalised version, his extrajudicial murder is a power-play arranged by Roger Mortimer because he believes that young Edward will replace Mortimer with his uncles as soon as he comes of age.
+In the 1972 television adaptation, Edmund was portrayed by Eric Kruger, but he did not appear in the 2005 adaptation.